Ipswich Regional Group

 Meanwhile, a small group set about fixing the timing light system at the track with limited tools.
 Although there were glimpses of hope, the printed circuit boards (which were totally submersed in flood water) were deemed an item cheaper to replace than to fix.

 So on behalf of the Ipswich Regional Group I'd like to sincerely thank all those who came from Brisbane and Ipswich and surrounding regions in support of the Greyhound Training Track.

 Excellence in Action

 The Queensland Division of Engineers Australia is on the look-out for nominations for its Engineering Excellence Awards.
 If you know of a person, team or project that you feel is deserving of an award, please let us know so we can acknowledge this work.
 The nominations can be discrete for those who are publicity-shy.
-The Local Group will present a certificate, and also pass all nominations on to the Queensland Division for the state awards.
+The Regional Group will present a certificate, and also pass all nominations on to the Queensland Division for the state awards.

 Help Us Spread the Word!

 You can support Ipswich's engineering industry by forwarding this webpage to anyone you think may be interested, or printing it out and posting on noticeboards.
 Thanks for taking the time to visit our site!

 - Coca-Cola Amitil